-Original research carried out in 2018; information verified and various sections updated from July to October 2020.
+Original research completed in 2018; information verified and various sections updated from July to October 2020, expanded June 2023, minor revision July 2024.

 Slavery is common in the supply chains of fish products.
 For salmon, the main areas of risk are the fish feed fed to farmed salmon and factory processing of tinned salmon.